YifanShenSZ/C6H7N-aniline/Columbus/NH2-rotation-A1/README.md

 Cs-bijection becomes C1, then Cs-benzene as the rotational saddle point

 Each point has A1 state energy optimized with internal coordinate 36 fixed; 2.2 has more coordinates fixed to preserve Cs-benzene symmetry

+## Resolved issue
+Starting from 1.5, 3pi and 4pi orbitals start to mix.
+Would this orbital mix lead to a state mix of the B1 (4pi -> Rydberg) and the A2 (3pi -> Rydberg)?
+Luckily, their MRCISD natural orbitals resolve the mixture, so they should be fine